rahulrathod74/EMS_Q3/README.md

 🛡️ Authentication & Authorization

-    JWT-based authentication is used to secure endpoints All EmployeeController endpoints require an authorization token Use Swagger’s Authorize button to add the token
+    JWT-based authentication is used to secure endpoints.
+    All EmployeeController endpoints require a valid JWT token.
+    Use Swagger's "Authorize" button to enter the token.

 🚦 Troubleshooting

-Issue	Solution
+401 Unauthorized:

-401 Unauthorized	Ensure the token is valid and not expired 500 Internal Server Error	Check database connection and migrations Invalid username or password	Ensure correct login credentials 🏆 Future Improvements
+    Ensure the token is valid and not expired.
+    Verify JWT configuration in appsettings.json.

+500 Internal Server Error:

+    Check database connection and migrations.
+    Ensure Program.cs contains the correct services.

+Invalid Username or Password:

+    Ensure login credentials are correct.

+🏆 Future Improvements

-    Add role-based authorization
+✅ Add role-based authorization
-    Implement password hashing for better security
+✅ Implement password hashing for better security
-    Add unit tests for better coverage
+✅ Add unit tests for improved coverage
 🌟 Contributors

-👨‍💻 Your Name
+👨‍💻 Rahul Rathod
 📄 License

 This project is licensed under the MIT License.